destroyedlolo/Majordome/Documentations/Database/pgsql.md

 ### Generals

 #### -->> name=
-Unique name to identify the MinMax.
+Unique name to identify the Feed.
 If not set, uses the filename.
 `-->> name=toto`
 #### -->> quiet
 Remove some trace.
 This option is useful to avoid logging of very noisy topics.

 #### -->> disabled
-This MinMax starts as disabled : stats change and incoming messages are ignored.
+This Feed starts as disabled : incoming messages are ignored.

 ### psql's owns
 #### -->> pgConnectionstring=